Choya5011/Poobar/README.md

 Memory usage spikes when playing tracks with high res (example: 3k) album art.
 This has been partially optimized by removing redundant panels in a previous update.

 **Customizing:**
 * Right click panels to see the context menu options for that panel.
 If panel has searchbar or scrollbar preferably right click there to get correct menu.
+* Component recomendations for customizing the title bar: [UI-Wizard](https://github.com/The-Wizardium/UI-Wizard/) | [foo_openhacks](https://github.com/ttsping/foo_openhacks) | UI Hacks (32-bit)

 **Stats tracking:**
 * Playcount toggle in PL view: foo_playcount or lastfm_playcount.
 Both components store their own local DB.